Romfos/AutoTests.Framework/README.md

 - https://www.nuget.org/packages/AutoTests.Framework.Playwright

 # How to use
-You can find example in Boostrap.Tests project for UI testing
+You can find example in Bootstrap.Tests project for UI testing

 Basic steps:
 1) Create unit test project